 If you would like to find out more information about the travel documentation you will be required to bring, please see our webpage on Passports & Travel Documentation.
 For more information about the type of insurance you will need, please see our webpage on Insurance.

 I never leave home without my packable day sack - they are incredibly useful to whip out in a flash when you arrive at a hotel and you need an instant day bag for your water, map and camera.
 They are also really handy as an overnight bag if you are storing your main luggage elsewhere.

-Before you travel, you will need to have a good pair of waterproof hiking boots that have already been broken in.
+Before you travel, you will need to have a good pair of waterproof hiking boots that bode well with mud and rocky terrain.
 As you will be hiking for quite a few days, you want to make sure these will keep your feet dry and won't give you any blisters.

 We would also recommend a good pair of wool blend hiking socks to keep your feet extra comfortable and warm.